 Are mold removers safe?

 When used according to manufacturer directions, mold removers are safe for homeowner use.
-However, it’s important to take note of any directions for ventilation or personal protective equipment–like wearing a mask while using mold remover.
+However, it’s important to take note of any directions for ventilation or personal protective equipment, such as wearing a mask while using mold remover.
 You should also follow any directions to wear gloves to prevent skin irritation when applying the product, and never mix a cleaner with another.